boldandbrad/meeple-cli/README.md

   -v, --version  Show the version and exit.

 Collection Commands:
-  add          Add an item to a collection. collections  List all collections. delete       Delete collections. drop         Remove an item from a collection. find         Search collections for items. list         List contents of a collection. move         Move an item from one collection to another. new          Create new collections. rename       Rename a collection. stats        Print out the details of a collection. update       Update collection data.
+  add          Add items to a collection. collections  List all collections. delete       Delete collections. drop         Drop items from a collection. find         Search collections for items. list         List contents of a collection. move         Move an item from one collection to another. new          Create new collections. rename       Rename a collection. stats        View collection statistics. update       Update collection data.

 BoardGameGeek Commands:
-  hot     List current BoardGameGeek trending items. import  Import BoardGameGeek user collections. info    Print out the details of an item. open    Open an item on BoardGameGeek. search  Search BoardGameGeek for items.
+  hot     List current BoardGameGeek trending items. import  Import BoardGameGeek user collections. info    View item details. open    Open an item on BoardGameGeek. search  Search BoardGameGeek for items.